Imaginativeone/Epic-02/04-Answer-02.md

 **Problem**
 - Save all of the new values to the server **Checklist**
-- [ ] Make a new "users" object that is made up of a subset of all the users:
+- [ ] Make a new "users" object that is made up of a subset of all the users
   - [ ] user_id.last_modified: today()
     - [ ] user_id.state

-- [ ] Make a new "hobbies" object that is made up of a subset of all the hobbies:
+- [ ] Make a new "hobbies" object that is made up of a subset of all the hobbies
   - [ ] hobbies.last_modified: today()
     - [ ] hobbies.experience_level: experience_level

-- [ ] Make a new "favorites" object that is made up of a subset of all the favorites:
+- [ ] Make a new "favorites" object that is made up of a subset of all the favorites
   - [ ] favorites.last_modified: today()
     - [ ] favorites.type: "other"